 There has never been so many ways to draw and paint digitally as there are today.
-Whether you’re drawing on an industry standard pen display tablet like the Wacom Cintiq, inking your comic using Manga Studio on a Microsoft Surface Pro tablet, or using the Procreate app on an iPad Pro the last few years have seen an explosion in potential applications and hardware geared towards direct manipulation of your art with a stylus on a screen.
+Whether you’re drawing on an industry standard pen display tablet like the Wacom Cintiq, inking your comic using Clip Studio on a Microsoft Surface Pro tablet, or using the Procreate app on an iPad the last few years have seen an explosion in potential applications and hardware geared towards direct manipulation of your art with a stylus on a screen.

 How did we get here?
 What was it like for the digital arts pioneers in the earliest days as these tools and technologies were being developed?
 Let’s take a brief look at two of the highlights of digital drawing and painting history: the Rand Tablet and how it led the way for the development of the Quantel Paintbox.

 The Rand Tablet: 1964

 This early stylus based computer interface was developed at the Rand Corporation in the 1960s.
 In the 1987 video above Alan Kay reminisces and shares a snippet of late ’60s footage demonstrating the Rand Tablet.

 The Quantel Paintbox: 1981

 Do you have your CRT (Cathode Ray Tube) monitor powered on?
 What about your Quantel Paintbox system?
 Make sure that the cable that runs from the system to your stylus doesn’t get tangled in your desk chair.

 Later in the 80s a version of the system was developed to create print quality graphics.

 In the video below artist David Hockney uses the Paintbox Workstation for the first time: